-I learned how to make these earrings in a class on etching using Bi Metal with Carol Webb.
-We used pure 999 silver which had been fused to copper and then passed through a rolling mill to get the required thickness.
+I learned this technique in a class on etching using Bi Metal with jeweler Carol Webb.
+We used pure 999 silver which had been fused to copper and passed through a rolling mill to get the required thickness.

 Etching is a fun but time consuming process.
-We started out with bi metal.
-We chose our pattern, in this case from Carol's books, and printed it on special PNP paper.
-The design was burnished on to the heated copper and the blue paper was peeled off leaving the design on the metal.
+The design was burnished on to the heated copper.
 The copper side was then floated on an acid bath.
-The exposed metal got etched with the selected pattern and the pure silver shone through.
+The exposed metal got etched with the tree branch pattern and the pure silver shone through.

 These earrings were hammered on a form to give them a smooth curve.